ArturSargsyans/Calculus-Dictionary/README.md

 As a user who wants to understand the definition of limit.
 I will open the application.
 Choose the chapter that I need.
 Then choose the 'definitions' criteria and find the definition that I need.

-As a user who wants to prepare for the exam I can enter the chapters covered and the app will give me the material that I should study again, with some aditional examples and problems.